dfds/dojo/workshops/micro-frontend-architecture-deep-dive/katas/1/kata/README.md

 ```

 ***Note*** <br/>
-You can use `vi` to edit the file: <br/>
-`vi fun-with-templates.html` will create the file and open the editor.
+You can use `vi` to edit the file. `vi fun-with-templates.html` will create the file and open the editor.

 ### 3. Create a simple template